buuug7/notes/css/basic.md

 ### Fluidity 流动性

-In HTML,the content is king. all `block` elements are fluid, they will naturally adapt their layout to accommodate their inner content:
+In HTML, the content is king. all `block` elements are fluid, they will naturally adapt their layout to accommodate their inner content:

-- **width:100%** a block will take up the whole width available
+- **width: 100%** a block will take up the whole width available
 - **word wrap** if a block's inline content doesn't fit on a single line, it will continue on a new line
-- **height:auto** a block's height varies automatically to match its content's size
+- **height: auto** a block's height varies automatically to match its content's size
 - A **block** is by default in full width
 - Its **height** is the height of its content